Shotbow/fudawiki-files/hanafuda/games/koi-koi.md

 > Sources are vague on what should happen if a player holds *both* of the lucky hands.
 In some descriptions, they only score 6 points, but in others, the hands stack, and they score 12 points.
 Decide on this as a house rule before playing!
 {.is-info}

+> Despite the name, these 'lucky hands' are actually very poor when it comes to capturing cards.
+The points earned from them are compensation for bad luck!
+{.is-info}

 # Gameplay
 Each round, the dealer is the first to play.
+Turn to play alternates.

 ## Turns
 On your turn, choose one card from your hand to play to the field.
 If it matches suits with one card on the field, overlap the two, indicating that you will capture those cards.
 If it matches suits with two cards on the field, choose one of those two to capture with your card.
 If your played card matches 3 cards on the field, all 4 will be captured.
 If your played card does not have any matches on the field, it will simply become a field card.